 - St Catherine’s Health Centre

 - Victoria Central Health Centre

-A nurse led asthma clinic is held every Monday with an allergy clinic on Thursday.
+A nurse led Asthma clinic is held every Monday and an Allergy clinic is on Thursday.
 The aim of the asthma clinic is to enable you to get the maximum benefit from your current asthma treatment so that you can enjoy all of your favourite activities without asthma symptoms getting in the way.
 The aim of the allergy clinic is to firstly diagnose the allergen and ensure the appropriate management plan is provided for the parent /carer and schools supported.

 You will be reviewed in the adolescent asthma clinic until you are about 16 years old and then, depending on the severity of your asthma, you will either be discharged from our care back to your own GP or you will be transferred to the adult respiratory team.
 If you need to meet the adult respiratory nurse specialist, we can arrange this for you.

 The service provides care to babies, children and their families, who require oxygen therapy at home.

 Oxygen saturation studies are undertaken at home for children presenting symptoms of obstructive sleep apnoea.

 The service managers the BCG programme for neonates and children who fall into the group thought to be at high risk for contact with TB.

 Your Children's Health - a website aimed at parents, patients and doctors.
 It covers child health related topics from epilepsy to diabetes, to being left handed to divorce.

 The Children’s Cystic Fibrosis Specialist Nurse works closely with children and their families/carers, which covers nursing management, support and education.